jezzsantos/ServiceStack.Webhooks/README.md

 ## Consuming Events

-To consume events, a subscriber needs to provide a public HTTP POST endpoint that would receive the webhook event.
+To consume events, a subscriber needs to provide a public HTTP POST endpoint on the internet that would receive the POSTed webhook event.

 The URL to that endpoint is defined in the `config.url` of the subscription (above).

-In the case of the "hello" event (raised above), the POSTed request might look something like this:
+In the case of the "hello" event (raised above), the POSTed event sent to the subscriber's endpoint might look something like this:

 ```
 POST http://myserver/hello HTTP/1.1